YinHK-gameDev/unity-learn/user interface/UI Toolkit/C# scripts/README.md

 VisualElement root = rootVisualElement;
 ```

+> **Note**:  Inherite `EditorWindow` class for building UI in editor and use it to preview UI.
+If you want to build run time UI, use `Monobehavior` class instead

 ### Use the Asset Database (Editor only)
 You can load your **UI Assets** by **path** or **GUID** with the **`AssetDatabase`** class.